Paimard/Machine-Learning/README.md

 # Machine-Learning
-This reposetory is made for Challanges of ML
+- This reposetory is made for learning of ML